 The last tip I have is to make eating vegetables a positive experience.
 If your children view eating vegetables as a punishment or a necessary step in order to get a reward (say dessert), they are going to view a vegetable as a negative thing.

-Don’t be afraid to have casual conversations with your children about how vegetables are full of good nutrients that help clean out the bad stuff in your body.
+Other than that, don't be afraid to have casual conversations with your children about how vegetables are full of good nutrients that help clean out the bad stuff in your body.

 They may complain about the taste or texture of a certain vegetable and that's okay.
 Acknowledge their feelings.
 Just try to keep it positive!